414-354-5082 [email protected]

 Priced as Line Stage With Remote, 3 Year Warranty

-Atoll’s IN50 Signature is my new fave, inexpensive integrated amp on the market.
+Atoll’s IN50 is by far my fave, inexpensive integrated amp on the market.
 It has surpassed various NAD and Marantz pieces by a significant margin.
 And yup, it’s made in France, not China.

 Atoll offers a culture of making its products with larger and higher quality parts.
 This attention to transformers, filter caps and matched output transistors, unsurprisingly leads to a warmer, richer musical presentation- sans gadgets.